AmphibiaWeb/taxonomy-archive/README.md

 We have an interactive Family Tree visualization here: https://amphibiaweb.org/taxonomy/AW_FamilyPhylogeny.html

+Please use these data!
+If you do we ask that you cite us in some fashion.
+Suggested citation:

+AmphibiaWeb.
+2022.
+Taxonomy Checklist <https://amphibiaweb.org> University of California, Berkeley, CA, USA.
+Accessed {date of access}.

 Please contact amphibiaweb@berkeley.edu with any comments or questions.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.